 Focus on the Portable 3-D Measurement Market.
-The Company believes it is a pioneer in the development and marketing of portable, software-driven, 3-D measurement systems.
-Based on current sales of all portable 3-D measurement systems to date, the Company believes that the market for these products is substantial, but is currently underserved.
+The Company is a pioneer in the development and marketing of portable, software-driven, 3-D measurement systems.
+The Company believes that the market for these products is substantial, but is currently underserved.
 The Company expects its intensive efforts to document and publicize new applications to lead to a greater market awareness of the benefits of the Company's technology.